Igalia/chisel/doc/docformat.md

 * `top_margin`: Number of lines to leave empty at the top of each page.

+* `graphics_dot_distance`: Distance between dots, in millimeters, for embossing braille graphics fragments.

+* `graphics_line_spacing`: Spacing between lines, for embossing braille graphics fragments.
+Possible values are `"normal"` (or `"single"`, which has the same meaning), `"double"` or a numeric value, interpreted as the space between lines in millimeters.

 None of the options is mandatory.
 If not specified, the values used for those options are those considered as reasonable defaults for the output device in use.